asinn826/OSCON-openshift/README.md

 Visual Studio Code is a cross-platform code editor developed by Microsoft that supports a wide selection of languages and features.
 One cool feature within VSCode is native Git integration.
 We will be using the Git integration during this lab.
 You may skip this section if you don't have a GitHub account.

 - Open the cloned project in VSCode
-- play with it if you want
+- Play with it if you want

 ## Part 4: Deploying an image to a container
 Now we will deploy an image to a container within OpenShift Origin